corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/get-started/tutorials/supplementary-tutorials/tutorial-building-transactions.md

 To give a few more specific details, consider two simplified real-world scenarios.
 First, a basic foreign exchange cash transaction.
 This transaction needs to locate a set of funds to exchange.
-A flow modelling this is implemented in `FxTransactionBuildTutorial.kt` (in the [main Corda repo](https://github.com/corda/corda)).
+A flow modeling this is implemented in `FxTransactionBuildTutorial.kt` (in the [main Corda repo](https://github.com/corda/corda)).
 Second, a simple business model in which parties manually accept or reject each other’s trade proposals, which is implemented in